 Structure of the Otolaryngology Residency

-Residents in the second and third years of otolaryngology spend all their time at the medical center.
-Their call averages every seventh night.
+Residents in the second of otolaryngology spend all their time at the medical center.
+They spend six months each on the Head and Neck service and six months on the Pediatric/General Otolaryngology team.
+The third year residents will spend nine months at the medical center including a month rotating with the Plastic and Reconstructive surgery service.
+Three months of the PGY3 year will be spent at Northshore University health system.
+Call averages every seventh night.
 Senior residents and attendings who take call from home back them up.
 (The University of Chicago Medicine provides exercise facilities for house staff.)
-Fourth-year residents will spend three months at the University doing research, three months in Alaska, and six months at North Shore.
+Fourth-year residents will spend three months at the University doing research, three months on the Head and Neck team at the University and six months at North Shore.
 The fifth-year resident is at the medical center full-time as the chief resident.

 The dedicated otolaryngology research faculty and the research interests of the clinical faculty plus the associated faculty within the University of Chicago Medicine provide excellent opportunities for resident research.
 The interests of the basic science and clinical faculty combined encompass a wide range of research expertise in the areas of temporal bones, otology, computerized imaging, statistical analyses, allergic disease, nasal physiology, vestibular research and oncology.